bry/bry/README.md

   3. Your favorite sport stays with you for life
   4. Sportsara enables individuals to organize IRL ELO result recorded verified games without a traditional tournament organizer
   5. AI on the rise increases productivity, freeing up people to pursue more recreational or competitive sports
-  6. (My opinion) Sports is one of the last bastions for human to human connection outside family and friends, and better than boring jogging for health outcomes (jogging is great, don't get me wrong tho!)
+  6. (My opinion) Sports is one of the last bastions for human to human connection outside family and friends, and better than boring jogging for health outcomes (jogging is great, don't get me wrong tho!
+I ran marathons!)
 - 📣 For any bugs, usability issues, feature requests or any app product feedback, contact me here: bryan@sportsara.com I think about how to make Sportsara better almost everyday.
 I'd love to hear your feedback.
   - Sportsara is also on [TwitterX](https://x.com/sportsaraapp) and [Reddit](https://www.reddit.com/r/Sportsara)
   - My shareable Sportsara badminton player profile: